IsabellaFrancesconi/roomiematch-backend/API.md

     - usage: `POST` with a user id and a roommate id
 - `/reject` rejects a roommate match
     - usage: `POST` with a user id and a roommate id

-## potential future API

-- replace and/or update users